The Navy that I was in. It ain’t the same, anymore.

 The crossing of the equator, The Shellback Intiation was a difficult thing, sometimes very difficult.
 It was a right of passage.
 Now it is dinner theater.

 We wore dungarees.
 Chiefs and Officers wore khaki.
 Now everyone wears three tone blue jammies.
 The winter blue(Johnny Cashes) and Trop White Long have been replaced with a Black and Tan with piss cutter cover.
 Ugly.
 As.
 Sin.
+Some BM2 Recruiter told me it as to lighten the Sea Bag.
+Good Grief!
+I hauled all kinds of shit around for twenty years!
+It was the way it was!

 In 1974, the F-14 Tomcat was brand new to the Fleet.
 The primary fleet fighter was the F-4 Phantom II.
 It is now the F/A-18E/F Super Hornet.
 The Hornet series is also the attack platform in it’s legacy and super versions.
 We had the A-7 Corsair II and The A-6 Intruder.
 The Intruder was the finest medium attack aircraft ever built.
 We could hit downtown Tehran from a Deck, if jimmy carter would have let us, anyway.
 And the Tomcat boys needed us in the tanker mode.
 Those Grumman Kitty Cats used a lot of fuel.